Toothache Overview (cont.)

 Dental treatment can be safely performed during pregnancy as long as a few guidelines are followed.

-If a dental X-ray is needed, a lead apron is used to properly protect the patient.
+If a dental X-ray is needed, a lead apron is always used to properly protect the patient and baby.
 For a pregnant patient, this is particularly important in protecting the unborn child.

-Care should be taken in the types of medications that can be taken during pregnancy.
-This applies to local anesthetics administered during dental treatment and antibiotics taken before or after treatment.
-Over-the-counter drugs such as aspirin, ibuprofen (Advil), or naproxen (Aleve) are avoided as these are not safe during pregnancy.
-Acetaminophen (Tylenol) is considered safe for pain management.
+Careful consideration should be made to ensure that any medications that are used are safe during pregnancy.
+This applies to local anesthetics administered during dental treatment and antibiotics (such as amoxicillin [Amoxil, Trimox, Moxatag, Larotid]) taken before or after treatment.
+Over-the-counter drugs such as aspirin, ibuprofen, or naproxen are avoided as these are not considered safe during pregnancy.
+Acetaminophen is considered safe for pain management.

 Viewers share their comments